 The RAP Lab was founded in the fall of 2013, under the directorship of Professor Adam Bradley from the Department of English at the University of Colorado Boulder.

 The Lab is designed to be nimble enough to shift its attentions based on the interests and expertise of the individuals involved.
 At any given time, we may have as many as a half-dozen different programs and initiatives at work.
-This might include outreach initiatives like Hip Hop in the Classroom, which works with area middle and high schools to use hip-hop as a vehicle for teaching the language arts.
-It might include incubatory research projects that foster the development of individual or collective publications, like the Poetry of Pop.
-Check back often to see what the Lab is doing.
+This might include outreach initiatives like Hip Hop in the Classroom or the Lyripeutics Storytelling Project, which work with Denver and Boulder middle and high schools to use hip-hop as a vehicle for teaching the language arts.
+It might also include incubatory research projects that foster the development of individual or collective publication or hosting performance spaces like Shades of Honey.
+Check back often to see what the Lab is doing!